Chili’s Shrimp Fajitas (Copycat)

 - If you are watching your sugar intake, feel free to leave out the honey in the marinade or replace it with your choice of a liquid sugar substitute.

-Sliced avocado, sour cream, shredded cheese, pickled jalapenos, salsa, red onion, lettuce, and salsa Verde all taste great with shrimp fajitas.
+Sliced avocado, sour cream, shredded cheese, pickled jalapenos, pico de gallo, salsa, red onion, lettuce, and salsa Verde all taste great with shrimp fajitas.

 Yes you can marinate the shrimp overnight, as well as slice all your vegetables ahead of time.
 Simply put the sliced vegetables in a resealable bag, refrigerate, and once ready follow the recipe as directed.

-You can serve fajitas alongside rice, beans, cauliflower rice, keto Mexican rice, street corn, tortilla chips or guacamole.
+You can serve fajitas alongside rice, black beans, lime juice, cauliflower rice, keto Mexican rice, street corn, air fryer tortilla chips or guacamole.
 Just be cautious about your toppings if you are on a dairy-free or low-carb diet.

 - Air Fryer Lemon Garlic Shrimp